StockNews.com Initiates Coverage on Stratasys (NASDAQ:SSYS)

-StockNews.com assumed coverage on shares of Stratasys (NASDAQ:SSYS – Free Report) in a research note issued to investors on Tuesday.
-The firm issued a buy rating on the technology company’s stock.
+Investment analysts at StockNews.com started coverage on shares of Stratasys (NASDAQ:SSYS – Get Free Report) in a research note issued on Wednesday.
+The brokerage set a “buy” rating on the technology company’s stock.

-Separately, Needham & Company LLC reaffirmed a buy rating and set a $16.00 price target on shares of Stratasys in a report on Tuesday, December 26th.
+Separately, Needham & Company LLC restated a “buy” rating and set a $16.00 price objective on shares of Stratasys in a research report on Tuesday, December 26th.

-Stratasys (NASDAQ:SSYS – Get Free Report) last announced its quarterly earnings results on Thursday, November 16th.
-The technology company reported ($0.05) earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of ($0.07) by $0.02.
+Stratasys (NASDAQ:SSYS – Get Free Report) last announced its quarterly earnings data on Thursday, November 16th.
+The technology company reported ($0.05) EPS for the quarter, beating analysts’ consensus estimates of ($0.07) by $0.02.
+Stratasys had a negative net margin of 17.53% and a negative return on equity of 1.99%.
 The company had revenue of $162.13 million during the quarter, compared to the consensus estimate of $161.72 million.
-Stratasys had a negative return on equity of 1.99% and a negative net margin of 17.53%.
-Equities analysts forecast that Stratasys will post -0.31 EPS for the current year.
+On average, equities analysts anticipate that Stratasys will post -0.31 EPS for the current fiscal year.

+Institutional investors and hedge funds have recently bought and sold shares of the stock.
+RIA Advisory Group LLC bought a new position in Stratasys during the 4th quarter valued at $33,000.
+CWM LLC increased its holdings in Stratasys by 2,633.3% during the third quarter.
+CWM LLC now owns 3,280 shares of the technology company’s stock worth $45,000 after buying an additional 3,160 shares during the last quarter.
+FMR LLC increased its holdings in Stratasys by 12,707.1% during the third quarter.
+FMR LLC now owns 3,586 shares of the technology company’s stock worth $49,000 after buying an additional 3,558 shares during the last quarter.
+Nemes Rush Group LLC bought a new stake in Stratasys in the second quarter worth about $53,000.
+Finally, Captrust Financial Advisors boosted its stake in Stratasys by 315.6% in the second quarter.
+Captrust Financial Advisors now owns 3,071 shares of the technology company’s stock valued at $58,000 after acquiring an additional 2,332 shares during the last quarter.
+72.65% of the stock is owned by institutional investors.

 Stratasys Company Profile